Nexmo/station/_tutorials/client-sdk-generate-test-credentials.md

 nexmo jwt:generate ./private.key sub=MY_USER_NAME exp=$(($(date +%s)+86400)) acl='{"paths":{"/v1/users/**":{},"/v1/conversations/**":{},"/v1/sessions/**":{},"/v1/devices/**":{},"/v1/image/**":{},"/v3/media/**":{},"/v1/applications/**":{},"/v1/push/**":{},"/v1/knocking/**":{}}}' application_id=MY_APP_ID
 ```

 The above command sets the expiry of the JWT to one day from now, which is the maximum amount of time.
-You may change the expiration to a shortened amount of time, or re-grenerate a JWT for the user after the current JWT has expired.
+You may change the expiration to a shortened amount of time, or regenerate a JWT for the user after the current JWT has expired.

 > **NOTE**: In production apps, it is expected that your backend will expose an endpoint that generates JWT per your client request.